 The federal government civil service is one of the biggest employers of unilingual and bilingual people.
 The Canadian law aims to ensure that federal institutions communicate with and serve Canadians in the official language of their choice.
 In a public service where thousands of employees have the right to work in French as well as English, language skills are understood as a service requirement and a leadership skill.
 Therefore, there is more opportunity for those speaking both languages.

 Crown corporations also hire multilingual staff in order to achieve their objectives.
 Similar to federal government services, the federal corporation crowns respect the Canadian official languages law that ensures that Canadians can communicate and can be served in the official language of their choice.

-At the University of Regina, La Cité universitaire francophone and Bac en Education’s mission is to meet the educational needs of francophones attending the university, whatever their first language.
-In this context, La Cité employs lecturers, tutors and administrators and offers various courses.
-They are also committed to the cultural, linguistic and professional development of the francophone community in Saskatchewan through various programs.
-In this regard, la Cité needs unilingual and bilingual staff to serve its clients.
+At the University of Regina, la Cité universitaire francophone and the Bac en Education’s mission is to meet the educational needs of francophones attending the university, whatever their first language.
+In this context, La Cité universitaire francophone employs lecturers, tutors and administrators and offers various courses.
+La Cité is also committed to the cultural, linguistic and professional development of the francophone community in Saskatchewan through various programs.
+In this regard, la Cité hires unilingual and bilingual staff to serve its clients.

 Provincial and regional French associations employ unilingual and bilingual personnel.
-Although the province's official language is English, more than 1,9% (19000) of the population’s first language is French and 49000 people have a good knowledge of the French language.
-The francophone associations offer public services in French, and in English when requested.
-There are over twenty French associations which constantly recruit unilingual, as well as bilingual personnel to carry out their activities.
+Although the province's official language is English, 1.3 % of the population’s first language is French.
+Also 53 000 people have a good knowledge of the French language.
+The francophone associations offer services in French.
+There are over twenty-five Fransaskois associations which recruit unilingual, as well as bilingual personnel to carry out their activities.
 The activities and services provided can touch on things such as education, culture, media, health, sports, art and early childhood education, to mention a few.